Who Should Apply

 - Build channels to receive and track student feedback about the student perspective and experience

-- Create initiatives that promote belonging, honor code and student life
+- Create initiatives that promote belonging, the honor code, and student life

 - Create initiatives that promote a culture of discipleship